christiandelfs/LohnPapGen/README.md

 **tax-calculator-api integration**

-Copy generated Interface + Classes into folder "app/src/.../Services/" of tax-calculator-api project.
+Copy generated Interface + Classes into project "tax-calculator-api" folder "app/src/.../Services/".

-Copy files from "resources/LANG/" into folder "app/src/.../Services/" of tax-calculator-api project.
+Copy files from "resources/PHP/" into project "tax-calculator-api" folder "app/src/.../Services/".

 Change "namespace" for all (PHP) files from "Services" to "...\Services"